kwabenasapong/openpl/blog/openlp-24-released.rst

 Known issues
 ------------
-Because we had to move fast it also meant that some of the issues we discovered while upgrading to the latest Qt version could not be solved within the limited timeframe.
+Moving so quickly also meant that some of the issues we discovered while upgrading to the latest Qt version could not be solved within the limited timeframe.
 These issues are only seen on Windows and Mac OS X and relate to the use of transparent themes, and cause the presentation display not to update correctly.
-We have  also spotted some issues with the webkit player, which is used for live backgrounds, and again this is only seen on Windows and Mac OS X. So if you need these features, we recommand skipping OpenLP 2.4 and waiting for OpenLP 2.6.
+We have also spotted some issues with the webkit player, which is used for live backgrounds, and again is only seen on Windows and Mac OS X. If you need to use these features, we recommend skipping OpenLP 2.4 and waiting for OpenLP 2.6.

+As with any upgrade, make sure you backup your data before upgrading to OpenLP 2.4.
+This way you can always revert to the previous version of OpenLP without losing your data should you be negatively affected by these issues.
+You can follow the instructions in our manual on `how to backup your data`_.

 Bugs we've fixed in OpenLP 2.4
 ------------------------------